top of page

 She now explores phenomena of an energetic nature and assembles a vast herbarium with the luminous imprints of plants recorded in an electromagnetic field.
 Their bodies of light are expressed in hundreds of images with circumstances varying from sheer radiance to progressive dessication or restoration with hands and thought.
 These experiments reveal seamless fluidity between light and matter, a movement more indicative of quantum fluctuations than solid visible states.

 She also extracts mirror images of the cosmos enfolded in the radiant coronas that are suggestive of a holographic universe.
 Her videos capture the vital expression of leaves pulsating in light fields.
-An artist book The Radiant Forest: An Energetic Herbarium published by pfoac in Montreal describes in depth this creative arc where intuition and experimentation intersect.
+An artist book The Radiant Forest: An Energy Herbarium published by pfoac in Montreal describes in depth this creative arc where intuition and experimentation intersect.

 bottom of page